 Vlogs

-Vlogs, or video blogs, are incredibly popular at the moment; 44% of internet users watch vlogs every month.
+Vlogs, or video blogs, are incredibly popular at the moment; nearly 24% of global internet users watch this type of content each week.
 Vlogs encompass a wide range of content.
-“Probably the key to vlogging is that it features predominantly self-made first-person videos — either live-streamed or pre-recorded and uploaded,” wrote Influencer Marketing Hub.
+“Probably the key to vlogging is that it features predominantly self-made first-person videos—either live-streamed or pre-recorded and uploaded,” wrote Influencer Marketing Hub.

 Product reviews

 Product review videos help you harness the power of user-generated content to promote your brand.
-Google reports that 50,000+ years of product review YouTube videos have been watched via mobile in the past two years.
+More than 25% of global internet users watch product review videos each week.
 Product review footage is clearly helping users decide what products or services to buy.

 Work with an influencer or a loyal customer to get an honest take on your product or service.
 Stream it live to make the experience even more authentic and build trust with your followers.
 Or make an unboxing video, a short clip showing a customer receiving and trying your product for the first time.
 These types of transparent recommendations are very convincing for potential customers.